l-mayorga/CC-M7-Poetry-Slam/README.md

 [Computational Modelling of Poetry Generation](http://nil.fdi.ucm.es/sites/default/files/GervasAISB2013CRC.pdf)

-- This review considers strengths and weaknesses of approaching to computational poetry generation.
+- This review considers strengths and weaknesses of approaches to computational poetry generation.
 It introduces n-grams as a form of stochastic language modeling and considers the coherence of the poetry it generates.
 This inspired my evaluation to address coherence via similarity.

 [AI-generated poetry is indistinguishable from human-written poetry and is rated more favorably](https://www.nature.com/articles/s41598-024-76900-1)